ElGuillermo/HLL_CRCON_Installer/README.md

 ## Features
 - Checks for requirements (Git, Docker, Docker compose plugin) and installs them if needed
-- Downloads the latest CRCON release
+- Downloads and installs the latest CRCON release
 - Configures the first game server to be managed (`.env`, `compose.yaml`, CSRF verification and Scorebot urls)

 Tested on :